-Though the manufacturing and sale of PCBs has been banned since 1977, these persistent organic pollutants are still found in many pieces of electrical equipment in service today.
+Although the manufacturing and sale of PCBs has been banned since 1977, these persistent organic pollutants are still found in many types of electrical equipment in service today.
 Due to the chemical stability of PCBs, they are known to accumulate in the environment and food chain.
 It is required by law to avoid and report release of PCBs into the environment.
 Powertech can help determine concentrations of PCBs before disposal of equipment or oil, after an accidental spill, or to help you meet in-service equipment regulations.
-With a team of experienced technicians, Powertech is able to offer PCB analysis of various sample types:
+With a team of experienced technicians, Powertech can perform PCB analysis on various sample types:

-With proven accuracy and reproducibility, Powertech’s PCB analysis method has been ISO 17025 accredited since 2006, and is routinely audited by the Standards Council of Canada.
-Furthermore, our laboratory technicians complete ongoing proficiency testing through the Canadian Association for Laboratory Accreditation (CALA).
+With proven accuracy and reproducibility, Powertech’s PCB analysis methods for oil, soil, and water are accredited to ISO 17025:2017.
+Powertech is routinely audited by external assessors under the Standards Council of Canada (SCC).
+Furthermore, our laboratory technicians complete ongoing proficiency testing through Proficiency Testing Canada (PTC).

 Powertech performs PCB testing in accordance with published, industry standard reference methods.
 Focusing on products historically sold in Canada, samples are typically analyzed for the most common PCB Aroclors: A1242, A1254, and A1260.
 Other Aroclors such as A1248 are available upon request.
 Using a gas chromatography system coupled with a micro-electron capture detector (GC-ECD), reporting limits for common matrices are as follows.